Consecutive collision orbits in the restricted three-body problem above the first critical energy value: Introduction

-After the pioneering work in \cite{albers2012a}, there have been many results to find special kind of orbits by utilizing modern methods in symplectic geometry.
+After the pioneering work in \cite{albers2012a}, there have been many results to find special kinds of orbits by utilizing modern methods in symplectic geometry.
 For recent advances in the restricted three-body problem based on these methods, we refer to \cite{frauenfelder2018a}.
 In contrast to most of the earlier works which consider energy levels below the first critical energy value, in this paper, we investigate the energy levels slightly above the first critical energy value.
 In this energy level, the spacecraft has enough energy to leave one of the primaries and to get to the other.
 To have a symplectic proof of the existence of such an orbit would be one of the ultimate goal in this research direction.
 However, in this paper, we will focus on consecutive collision orbits which may orbit near one of the two primaries.
 By consecutive collision orbits, we mean orbits that start and end in collision with one of the primaries, see \eqref{eq:collision} for the precise definition.
 The existence of such an orbit for energy levels below the first critical value was proved in \cite{frauenfelder2019a,ruck2024a} using Floer homology.
+By employing very different techniques, \cite{MORS23,ORS20} established the existence of consecutive collision orbits for a specific choice of energies.
+We also want to mention the related work of Chenciner and Llibre \cite{chenciner1988a} in which they proved the existence of quasi-periodic almost-collision orbits in the planar circular restricted three body problem.
+For a generalization of this work to the full three body problem see \cite{fejoz2002a,zhao2015a}.

 The planar circular restricted three-body problem carries a natural symmetry, namely the reflection about the axis connecting the two primaries.
 The main result of this paper is the existence of consecutive collision orbits that are symmetric with respect to this reflection.
 Furthermore, for a generic mass ratio and energy level, we establish the existence of at least two geometrically distinct orbits of this kind.\ We abbreviate the Morse regularization map by